magneticio/vamp2setup/README.md

 Assuming the command executed correctly, the deployments will be imported into Lamia.

-First, open Virtual Cluster, click on List Virtual Cluster and select `vamp-tutorial`.
+First, open the Virtual Cluster tab, click on List Virtual Cluster and select `vamp-tutorial`.

-Now, you can open Application, click on List Application and you will be presented with the list of the available applications.
+Now, you can open the Application tab, click on List Application and you will be presented with the list of the available applications.

 ![](images/screen4.png)